-115.12 Contracting with other entities for the confinement of inmates Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: 1.
-Documents: (Policies, directives, forms, files, records, etc.) 1.
-OCCD IO. - Contract Management 2.
-Interviews: 1.
-Agency Contract Administrator Findings (by provision): 115.12(a) The agency provided - Contract Management in the PAQ.
+The following evidence was analyzed in making the compliance determination:

+- 1. Documents: (Policies, directives, forms, files, records, etc.)

+- 1. OCCD IO.
+Contract Management

+- 2. Interviews:

+- 1. Agency Contract Administrator

+115.12(a).
+The agency provided OCCD IO. - Contract Management in the PAQ.
 This procedure states, "The contractor/vendor(s) will comply with the national standards to prevent, detect, and respond to prison rape under the Prison Rape Elimination Act (PREA), Federal Rule 28 C.F.R.
 Part 115.
 The contractor/vendor(s) will also comply with all Department policies and procedures that relate to PREA" (p.
 12).
 In the PAQ, the agency stated there were no contracts currently in place for the housing of Orange County Corrections inmates.

-Through an interview with the agency contract administrator, the auditor was able to confirm that the agency currently has n contracts for any other agency to house inmates for Orange County.
+Through an interview with the agency contract administrator, the auditor was able to confirm that the agency currently has no contracts for any other agency to house inmates for Orange County.
 Because there are no current contracts, the auditor was not able verify language in any executed contract.
-Based on this analysis, the auditor finds the facility in compliance with the provision.
-115.12(b) The auditor interviewed the agency contract administrator, who indicated that any new contract entered into with any other agency for the housing of Orange County inmates will include a provision that requires the contractor to comply with the with the national standards to prevent, detect, and respond to prison rape under the Prison Rape Elimination Act (PREA).
+Based on this analysis, the auditor finds the facility in compliance with this provision.

+115.12(b).
+The auditor interviewed the agency contract administrator, who indicated that any new contract entered into with any other agency for the housing of Orange County inmates will include a provision that requires the contractor to comply with the with the national standards to prevent, detect, and respond to prison rape under the Prison Rape Elimination Act (PREA).
 The contract must also provide for agency contract monitoring to ensure the contractor is complying with the PREA standards.
 The agency contract administrator confirmed that inmates will not be housed in any facility or with any entity that fails to provide proof of compliance with the PREA standards.
 Based on this analysis, the auditor finds the facility in compliance with this provision.